DMeechan/node-vs-deno-database-drivers/README.md

-# Node vs Deno Database Drivers
+# Node vs Deno Database Drivers - Latency Comparison

 I recently noticed some elevated latency when connecting to a Planetscale MySQL database in a Deno project.

 This project exists to verify how latency compares between the various MySQL and Postgres clients available in Node and Deno.

+The goal is to understand if the same drivers have different latency characteristics when running on Node vs Deno.
+For more driver breadth, I've included both MySQL and Postges drivers.

 ### How do I run this?